 After the bone graft has been performed, healing will take place over several months.
 A typical bone graft requires six to nine months to heal.
 Patients who need a bone augmentation procedure before receiving dental implants should expect longer treatment times for proper healing following the bone graft.

 Are you searching “dentist near me” for a professional who can replace your missing teeth?
-If you’re in Carlisle, Boiling Springs, Mechanicsburg, Camp Hill, or surrounding Pennsylvania communities and would like to learn more about dental implants, contact Carlisle Family & Cosmetic Dentistry today.
-We’ll gladly discuss this and other tooth replacement options with you to help you find the best fit for your smile.
+If you’re in Carlisle, Boiling Springs, Mechanicsburg, Camp Hill, or surrounding Pennsylvania communities and would like to learn more about bone grafting, contact Carlisle Family & Cosmetic Dentistry today.
+We’ll gladly discuss this option and other solutions with you to help you find the best fit for your smile.